 You don’t hear from her.
 After a few days you decide to pull the plug.
 This is not going well for you.
 You break off contact.
 You don’t want to see her and you don’t want her to see you.
 You cancel your flights.
 You would’ve made the trip for the weddings or the girl, but now it’s neither.
 You tell the fiancés that you wish them the best and that you’ll join virtually.
 You tell your roommates that the situation has gotten too hot and that you’ll see them when this is all over.
 You say nothing to the girl.
 What can you say?

 At the last minute, your project comes together.
 It really shouldn’t have, it was all so very lucky, the timing so incredibly perfect.
-Something about it feels strangely karmic — as if through your hurt and your grief you briefly gained the power to bend reality.
+Something about it feels strangely karmic — as if in your anger and your grief, burning hot enough to scorch paint from the walls, you managed briefly to bend reality.
 At least it wasn’t all for nothing.

 One night you dream about the girl.
 You’re on a cruise ship, and so is she.
 You’re trying to find her.
 She’s somewhere.
 You’re looking, looking.
 You see her but she’s far away, blocked off.
 You find a way around.
 Eventually you reach her.
 She’s sitting in a chair.
 You go close to her.
 She’s just met someone, she tells you.
 They’re in love and they’re moving in together.
 You jolt awake.